This article was contributed by agency Objective.

 Lastly, but very importantly, make sure every communication you send out in regards to your company is consistent and in line with the brand you have created.
 A confusing brand will deter rather than attract your audience.

-Branding is an essential part of creating a successful small business.
+Branding is an essential part of creating a successful small business website.
 Follow the steps above to create a brand that envelops the essence of your company and reap the rewards that come along with it.

 About the author: Objective, located in Salt Lake City, Utah, is an ad agency focused on the intersection of design and technology.
 They specialize in web design, web development, branding and software development.
 Learn more about Objective.